adshares/ads/README.md

 ../node1/main -m 1 -f 1
 ```

 The connection should be established shortly.
-You can stop the node again by pressing ‘.’and enter.
+You can stop the node again by pressing '.' and enter.
 The -m switch indicates that we need only 1 signature to trust the blocks (we have only 1 node).
 The -f switch indicates that we want to start from the current status of the block-chain.
 After stopping the second node, we should start it again without the -f option to load the missing blocks.

 ```
 ../node1/main -m 1